 Life events make up my story—the good, the bad and the ugly.
 I am my story and my story reveals who I am.
 How I respond to my story discloses my character in the moment, like a footprint in the sand.
 But if I resist what I don’t like about my life, then I become cemented to it rather than free from it.
 Yes, I become frozen – not growing, never learning, and left never to emerge victorious.
 If I attempt to disconnect from those areas I don’t particularly like, I’m just robbing myself of their purpose.
 To separate myself from my happenings as if they didn’t exist is to resist their benefit.

-I hung out with my cousin this weekend and we spoke about our past, the present and the future.
+I hung out with men last week and we spoke about our past, the present and our future.
 I don’t know a single person who doesn’t wince at some of their choices and the events they’ve lived through.
 But my past is what makes up my story—the gift of my life.
 To attempt to separate myself from these traumas only holds me imprisoned to them.
 Acceptance, on the other hand, is liberty.

 Acceptance is humbling while resistance is pride.
 It takes great courage to embrace life as it has come.
 And it takes supernatural humility to receive it as reality.
 Only I will know if I’ve done this work because it’s a deeply hidden dealing that manifests externally only later.